IdoBar/6003ESC_workshops_binder/README.md

-Launch Binder with this repository by clicking on this badge - [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IdoBar/6003ESC_workshops_binder/main?urlpath=rstudio), then navigate the folder that contains the data and tutorial (in HTML format) for each week.
-All required packages and data files are “bound” in the repository and the students can start working straight away.
+Launch Binder with this repository by clicking on this badge - [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IdoBar/6003ESC_workshops_binder/main?urlpath=rstudio), then navigate to the folder that contains the data and tutorial (in HTML format) for each week.
+All required packages and data files are “bound” in the repository and you can start working straight away.

 For more details and instructions how to setup a similar repository, please visit [From Zero to Binder in